-A merchant of what is now called Berkeley Springs and resident of Sleepy Creek West Virginia, Rumsey was a man of many interests.
-And one of his interests was how to move freight by water.
-Not yet built was the C&O Canal, which would run alongside the nearby Potomac River, but the river itself was seen as a possible conduit for moving goods alomg, not the least would be the great amounts of coal found in the area.
+A merchant in Berkeley Springs and resident of Sleepy Creek West Virginia, Rumsey was a man of many interests.
+One was how to move freight by water.
+Not yet built was the C&O Canal, which would run alongside the nearby Potomac River, but the river itself was seen as a possible conduit for moving goods along, not the least would be the great amounts of coal found in the area.

 As it happened, the U.S. President at the time, George Washington, was passing through town, as part of a visit to the region.
-Somehow, Rumsey had caught the eye of Washington and showed him a model of a boat that, by mechanical means of some sort, would be able to propel itself upstream, with a load of freight.
-Washington wrote him a letter, a certificate, stating that such a boat would prove immensely valuable to the fledgling country, in terms of aiding "inland navigation."
+Somehow, Rumsey showed the President a model of a boat that, by mechanical means of some sort, would be able to propel itself upstream, with a load of freight.
+Washington immediately saw the great economic benefit of moving goods across the country by way of "inland navigation."

-Subsequent development was ceased to concentrate on the steam-powered model, which continued through 1786 and into 1787.
+So Rumsey concentrated his efforts on the steam-powered model through 1786 and into 1787.
 A new boiler was used, though, with this one, the heat from the steam melted the soft solder.
 Repairs were made though more time was subsequently lost as the drifting ice that winter "carried the boat away," resulting in considerable damage to the vessel.

 Repairs were made and in September 1787, Rumsey was read for another trial.
 In this trial, the boat was loaded with two tons of cargo, and though it was able to move up the Potomac at two miles an hour, much steam escaped the boiler.
 Back to the drawing board.

-Finally, on December 3, 1787, after more than two years of work, Rumsey was finally able to show off his creation, which he did at Shepherdstown.
+Finally, on December 3, 1787, after more than two years of work, Rumsey was finally able to demonstration his creation, which he did at Shepherdstown W.V.
 Bushong wrote:

 On the appointed day a large crowd of townspeople and visitors gathered along the cliffs and shores of the Potomac River.
 Every class and color in the community was on hand.
 No doubt many came because of the curiosity, others to cheer the efforts of the persistent inventor, and still others to make sport of "Crazy Rumsey."

 Several ladies were invited on board.
 The steamboat chugged up the river for about a half mile, then turned around and headed back to town, to the witness of the cheering audience.
-"My God, she moves!" one esteemed visitor proclaimed.
-It referred to as the "flying boat."
-Then Rumsey proceeded to go downstream for another two hours before turning around and heading home.
+"My God, she moves!" someone proclaimed.
+Another referred to the craft as a "flying boat."
+Rumsey proceeded to go downstream for another two hours before turning around and heading home.

-Success in hand, Rumsey took his plans to Philadelphia to find investors, who formed a group to back him, called the Rumseian Society, presided by none other than Benjamin Franklin.
-They found much interest in Rumsey's diagrams and drafts describing his technology.
-In boiler, the simple boiler design held much promise, they figured.
-He took letters of intent with him to London to find further investors.
+He then traveled London to find further investors.
 In London he met with the inventors and manufacturers of the steam engine, James Watts and Matthew Boulton.
 They wanted him to severe ties with the Rumseian Society but he felt loyalty to the Philly crew, who paid for his trip abroad.
-And thus any business negotiations ended, unsuccessfully.
+And thus the London business negotiations ended unsuccessfully.

-Instead, as his built a prototype for London, in order to secure a British patent, he sought investors.
-The first one agreed to the money but went bankrupt.
-He procured the money from a second group of investors, though soon after Rumsey took the money, the partners got into a disagreement over the British patent rights.
-The investors demanded the money back, leaving to Rumsey to pay back the money he already spent, borrowing from friends.
+While he built another prototype steamboat in London through most of 1792, in order to secure a British patent, he continued to seek investors.
+One agreed to fund the project but went bankrupt shortly thereafter.
+A second group of investors got into a disagreement over the British patent rights, and they demanded their money back, leaving to Rumsey to pay back the money he already spent, by borrowing from friends.
 He narrowly avoided going into debtor's prison, and had to work as a spell supervising the construction of a canal.

-Even after death, Further troubles bedeviled Rumsey.
+Even after death, further troubles bedeviled Rumsey's legacy.
 While in London, he met a young man, Robert Fulton, to talk about the purchase of a torpedo boat.
 Fulton would go to be recognized as the guy who did invent the steamboat, some 20 years later.
-Rumsey had his his steamboat from a commercial firm, whereas Rumsey had his built largely from unskilled labor.
 To what extent Fulton had borrowed ideas from Rumsey is unknown.